MarketMove was created to solve the main issues currently plaguing crypto:

 However, with centralized exchanges, you have a third party that can shut down your account at any time for any reason.
 Even Binance, the largest crypto exchange in the world, has been known to pause withdrawals due to backlogs, update errors, system maintenance, etc. It is also not uncommon for a centralized exchange to fall victim to a hacker stealing users' funds, which are then often irrecoverable.

-Few factors make CEXes more alluring for crypto investors, especially novices.
+Few factors make CEXes more alluring for crypto holders, especially novices.
 The most important of which are:

 - User-friendliness and user experience.
 This is the biggest advantage CEXes currently have over DEXes.
 They present themselves in a professional, approachable manner.
 They’re intuitive and easier to use, offering a relatively low barrier of entry.